-2. Codify Implicit Agreements
+3. Codify Implicit Agreements

 The third principle is much less obvious.
-Pay close attention to the code which you're suggesting developers to develop: are there any conventions that you consider evident, but never wrote them down?
+Pay close attention to the code that you're suggesting developers write: are there any conventions that you consider self-evident but never wrote down?

 Example #1.
 Let's take a look at this order processing SDK example: